GravityKit/GravityView/readme.txt

 * Fixed: Enforced image max-width so images don't spill out of their containers
 * Fixed: Sanitized "Custom Class" field setting values to make sure the HTML doesn't break.
 * Fixed: Search field with "default" permalink structure
+* Fixed: 1.0.8 fixes an issue accessing single entries that was introduced in 1.0.7
 * Modified: Updated `GravityView_Admin_Views::is_gravityview_admin_page()` to fetch post if not yet set.
 * Modified: Enabled merge tags in Custom Class field settings
 * Modified: Set margin and padding to `0` on pagination links to override theme conflicts